 Qualification title and level Promote a Culture of Health and Safety in the

 Workplace

 Candidate's name Paul Lee

 Evidence index no 7

 Index no of other evidence which

 this testimony relates to (if any)

 Learning Outcome(s)

-. ,

-Date of evidence 18/02/11
+Date of evidence 18/02/14

-Name of with a co David Mahaman (an halla life of a sailan an ann ann an

 Name of witness Dave Mulvaney (on behalf of senior management team)

 Designation/relationship to Senior manager responsible for health and safety,

 candidate line manager of Paul Lee

 Details of testimony

 Paul has provided a very insightful and detailed plan to support the promotion of a culture of health and safety within the organisation.
 Paul has made some good recommendations about how the communication of health and safety information could be improved; he has based this on some sound research, including a detailed audit, discussions with staff and the results of a staff questionnaire.
 Paul has clearly used his knowledge and understanding of health and safety and the organisation to include within his plan new and innovative opportunities for promoting health and safety within the organisation.

 The senior management team has agreed Paul's plan and recommended that he takes this forward.

-I can confirm the candidate's perfo ormance was satisfactory.
+I can confirm the candidate's performance was satisfactory.

-Witness's signature Date 24/02/11
+Witness's signature Dave Mulvaney Date 24/02/14

 Witness (please select the appropriate box):